yext/answers-search-ui/README.md

 })
 ```

 The SDK also offers an `ANSWERS.registerTemplate` function.
-This is to register
+This will map
-a template string to any given template name in our template bundle.
+a template string to an entry in the Answers handlebars renderer.

 ```js
   /**